Sponsor a Saver - Build a Rainy-Day Fund

 Please make checks payable to the Community Empowerment Fund.

-Multiple sources indicate that approximately 50 percent of individuals who transition out of homelessness return to homelessness again.
-In the year and a half since we started our savings program, we have seen the role that savings can play in enabling sustained transitions out of homelessness.
+Approximately 50% of individuals who transition out of homelessness return to homelessness again.
+Since we started our savings program in 2010, we have seen the role that savings can play in enabling sustained transitions out of homelessness.
 Taking care of medical emergencies, buying birthday presents for nieces and nephews, smoothing fluctuations in income, launching a micro-enterprise, visiting a new-born grand-baby, going back to school, repairing a vehicle… all these moments when “life happens” were made easier for our members by the ready availability of reserve funds they had personally saved.

 Likewise, we have seen times when the opportunity to obtain greater assets could have been a total game-changer for an individual.
 Larger assets are often key to taking that “next step” in a members’ long-term journey towards their goals.